What Iraqi Women's Lives Look Like After ISIS

-On Sunday, Iraq Prime Minister Haider al-Abadi announced the Iraqi forces had regained control of the city of Mosul after a nine-month long battle against the Islamic State.
-We've republished this story, which explores the experiences of Iraqi women who lived under the control of ISIS in the Mosul area.

-Throughout the past couple years, we've heard about the thousands of people who have fled the horrors of war in the Middle East, the Islamic State's dominance, and other unimaginable conflicts.
-But, what about those who have been left behind?
+Throughout the past couple of years, we've heard about the thousands of people who have fled the horrors of war in the Middle East, Islamic State's dominance, and other unimaginable conflicts.
+But what about those who have been left behind?

 Around this time, photographer Abbie Trayler-Smith was able to travel to the area surrounding the city with Oxfam in an effort to capture what the experience was like for women who lived under the group throughout this period.
 They're now free from ISIS' control, but many challenges still remain.